AllisonGuitor/AMR-metatools/README.md

 **Meta-AMR analysis tools**

 This repository contains the necessary scripts for running a metagenomic analysis of sequencing data to detect antibiotic resistance genes (ARGs).
-This is a beta version of RGI*BWT developed by [Amos Raphenya](https://github.com/raphenya) .
+This is a beta version of RGI <i>bwt<i> developed by [Amos Raphenya](https://github.com/raphenya) .

 This suite of commands is ideal for use with MiSeq or HiSeq Illumina sequencing data (2 x 250 bp reads ideally) This pipeline can be used with either shotgun sequencing data or targeted capture data.